Nasdaq dips into bear market territory

 The Nasdaq’s slump has been driven by a steep fall in shares of many large tech and internet companies that have led the stock market during its long bull run.

-Since the Nasdaq hit a record high in late August, Amazon.com Inc (AMZN.O), Facebook Inc (FB.O) and Netflix Inc (NFLX.O) have all tumbled about 25 percent or more.

-Reporting by Lewis Krauskopf; Additional reporting by Caroline Valetkevitch; Editing by Leslie Adler
+Since the Nasdaq hit a record high in late August, Amazon.com Inc, Facebook Inc and Netflix Inc have all tumbled about 25 percent or more.
+(Reporting by Lewis Krauskopf Additional reporting by Caroline Valetkevitch Editing by Leslie Adler)